tylerlrhodes/blog2/content/posts/book-review-violence-and-the-sacred.md

 violence, once stirred up, must find an outlet.
 Even if the outlet isn't in fact the original source that instigated it.
-Through this, the surrogate victim mechanism is discovered, the founding murder is commited, and the ritual of sacrifice is born.
+Through this, the surrogate victim mechanism is discovered, the founding murder is committed, and the ritual of sacrifice is born.

-Violence is the only mechanism which can end violence.

-Sacrifice and ritual become the communities methodology to ward off violence, to keep it at bay, so that the community can endure.
+Violence is the only mechanism which can end violence, and the ability of a community to prevent violence through sacrifice results in the ritual and culture which develop in primitive groups.
+This ritual eventually loses sight of the original murder it was founded upon, containing only vestiges of its founding mechanism.

+The book, *Violence and The Sacred,* of course, goes much further than I have in this review in explaining how all of this works, and the implications it has upon the founding of culture.

+It is an immensely interesting read, and written convincingly in a way that kept me following along and even highlighting and taking notes.
+Girard makes an excellent case for his theory, both in this book, and in other books of his.